 - How do I select the appropriate size of tape?

 In order to do this, determine the joint width, and any variation along the length of the joint.
 Select the tape thickness range which includes the defined tolerances.
-The tape width is determined by the available depth into the joint but also subject to being at least equivalent to the maximum thickness, eg 15 (tape width)/7 – 12 (tape thickness range); 20/8 – 15; 20/10 – 18 and being located at least 1 – 2mm inside the joint.
-Our Tape Selector Tool may be able to help.
+The tape width is determined by the available depth into the joint but also subject to being at least equivalent to the maximum thickness, eg 15 (tape width)/7 – 12 (tape thickness range); 20/8 – 15; 20/10 – 18, and being located at least 1 – 2mm inside the joint.

 - What guarantee of performance do illbruck tapes carry?

 The premium illbruck impregnated tape, TP600 has a 15 year performance guarantee and also a 10 year insurance backed guarantee* as part of the i3 System.
 TP600 & TP450 hold BBA accreditation.
 Subject to correct selection and application, illbruck impregnated tapes have a life expectancy in excess of 25 years.